googlesamples/mlkit/android/automl/README.md

 * In order to setup this app to run, you need to create a Firebase project as outlined [here](https://firebase.google.com/docs/android/setup).
 * Run the sample code on your Android device or emulator
 * Try extending the code to add new features and functionality
-* Ensure your device is connected to the internet to download the remote model
+* Ensure your device is connected to the Internet to download the remote model

 ## How to use the app
 This app supports three usage scenarios: Live Camera, Static Image, and CameraX enabled live camera.